maxdevblock/cubmods/docs/source/manual.rst

 - if ``m`` is not provided, the maximum observed ordinal value will be assumed and a warning will be raised

-- with ``gen_pars`` dictionary, the parameters of a known model (if any) can be specified; in this case, we'll specify the known parameters used to draw the sample
+- with ``ass_pars`` dictionary, the parameters of a known model (if any) can be specified; in this case, we'll specify the known parameters used to draw the sample

 .. code-block:: python
     :caption: Script